itr8tech/pathcurator/README.md

 - Your GitHub token is stored securely with encryption in your browser's local storage
 - PathCurator only requests the minimum permissions needed (public_repo scope)
 - For maximum security, consider using a token with an expiration date and regularly rotating it

+## Version Numbering

+PathCurator automatically tracks changes to your pathways with a comprehensive versioning system:

+### How Versioning Works

+- **Automatic Version Generation**: Every change to a pathway triggers a new version number
+- **Content-Based Hashing**: Version numbers are generated based on the actual content of your pathway, ensuring unique identifiers for each state
+- **Change Detection**: Any modification to the following elements will trigger a version change:
+  - Pathway name or description
+  - Adding, removing, or modifying steps
+  - Adding, removing, or modifying bookmarks within steps
+  - Updating content warnings or acknowledgments
+  - Changing bookmark URLs, titles, descriptions, or context

+### Version Format

+Versions are formatted as `HASH-DATE` where:
+- **HASH**: A unique 6-character identifier derived from the pathway content
+- **DATE**: The date when the version was created (YYYY-MM-DD format)

+Example: `a3b2c1-2024-09-22`

+### Version History

+- PathCurator maintains a history of the last 10 versions for each pathway
+- Each version entry includes:
+  - Version hash
+  - Timestamp of the change
+  - Number of steps and bookmarks at that version
+  - Username of the person who made the change (when GitHub integration is enabled)
+- Version history is preserved when exporting and importing pathways
+- Previous versions remain accessible in your Git history when using GitHub integration

 ## Development